 Q: What if I have a question about approved courses for my sub-plan?

-A: Please review the PICS Approved Course Lists on the PICS Courses page for approved sub-plan courses for the Spring, Summer, and Fall 2020 semesters.
+A: Please review the PICS Approved Course Lists on the PICS Courses page for approved sub-plan courses.
 For further questions, please email firstname.lastname@example.org.

 Q: I’m currently enrolled in the prerequisite courses for the International Studies major and would like to declare at the end of the semester.
 What should I do?